cube-js/cube/guides/react-pivot-table/content/3_data.md

 Looks interesting, right?
 Definitely feel free to experiment and try your own queries, measures, dimensions, time dimensions, granularities, and filters.

-Take note that, at any time, you can click the "JSON Query" button and see the query being sent to Cube.js API in JSON format which, essentially, lists the measures and dimensions you were selecting in the UI.
+Take note that, at any time, you can click the "JSON Query" button and see the query being sent to Cube.js API in JSON format which, essentially lists the measures and dimensions you were selecting in the UI.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6gqza5fniv7uqaxwk9pb.png)